notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![Create new National Park](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/new-national-park-dev.png)

-We are ready to push our Nest application again to Heroku to have access to these new REST endpoints.
+We are ready to push our Nest application again to Heroku to expose the two new REST endpoints.

-### Push to Heroku and test new Endpoints
+### Push to Heroku and Test new Endpoints

 Run `git push heroku master` in your Nest application and wait for the build to succeed.
 Also, we need to see if the environment variable `DATABASE_URL` is added to the Heroku app.
 Head over to the **Settings** tab and click on **Reveal Config Vars**. `DATABASE_URL` has already been added when we add the **Heroku Postgres** addon.
 If you like to change your database you can update the URL here.